-State owned companies and institutions are required by law in several jurisdictions to have their assess whether they have been operated in way which is in the best interest of the public and whether standard procedures have been followed to comply with the requirements in place to promote transparency and good governance (e.g. public sector procurement rules).
-Public sector audit therefore goes a step further than the financial audit of private organizations which primarily focuses on the reliability of financial statements effectiveness and economy of resources used in state organizations which has given way for the development of value for money audits.
+Public sector audit involves the scrutiny of the financial affairs of the state owned enterprises to assess whether they have been operated in way which is in the best interest of the public and whether standard procedures have been followed to comply with the requirements in place to promote transparency and good governance (e.g. public sector procurement rules).
+Public sector audit therefore goes a step further than the financial audit of private organizations which primarily focuses on the reliability of financial statements